3 Reasons Why it is Time for a New WordPress Theme

 1. When You Look Dated

-If you are reading this article, you most likely know that you are due for a new theme.
+If you read this article, you most likely know you are due for a new theme.
 If it’s been longer than a couple of years — it’s time.
-A lot has changed in the last year alone, especially with WordPress moving to Full Site Editing.
+A lot has changed in the last year, especially with WordPress moving to Full Site Editing.

-The fact is that the internet is a visual medium.
-Anyone actively clicking around the Web will be quickly exposed and get used to the latest looks and trends.
+The Internet is a visual medium.
+Anyone actively clicking around the Web will be quickly exposed to and get used to the latest looks and trends.
 This contributes to older site designs (and performance) standing out behind the times.

 While your website can still be “nice looking” and functional, it can quickly become outdated in appearance if you do not keep up with trends.
 This is because the Web evolves and changes rapidly — with or without you.